 And one of the least used and least understood power tools for writers is the analogy.

-Here’s the dictionary definition:
+Here’s the dictionary definition of analogy:

 Or, more informally: